gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 sized company and work with supporting engineers a week in every month nowadays (Earlier it used to be all the time.)

-But anyways, this story begins when on a Friday evening just before we were about to say bye bye to work and go off for a weekend.
+But anyway, this story begins when on a Friday evening just before we were about to say bye bye to work and go off for a weekend.
 A very cool senior of ours we will call him Raphael (for not leaking his name out), raised a message in our support channel mentioning that he was seeing bucket contents of a bucket which is in development folder and environment on the production folder and production environment project.

-At first, not gonna lie, I thought Raphael like everytime is just messing with us, and probably nothing very wrong I ended up dismissing his message by telling him it shouldn't be happening.
+At first, not gonna lie, I thought Raphael like every time is just messing with us, and probably nothing very wrong I ended up dismissing his message by telling him it shouldn't be happening.
 Maybe just refresh your browser.